American Zionism and the Silencing of Palestine

 Part 1: Messianic Myths and Colonial Ambitions

-Palestinian Christians are what that alliance most needs to disappear.
-We have inhabited this land since Christianity’s origins—our communities uninterrupted, predating the Crusades and every colonial project that has sought to organize the land around our absence.
+The doctrine has a problem it cannot solve.
+Palestinian Christians have inhabited this land since Christianity’s origins.
+Our communities are continuous; our churches predate the Crusades by centuries, and every colonial project since has tried to organize the land around our absence.
 Our existence refutes the claim that Palestine was empty, waiting, divinely reserved for another people’s return—and for Christian Zionism, that refutation is intolerable.

 That intolerance has met its answer.
-The Jerusalem Declaration of 2006, signed by Palestinian Christian leaders from across denominations, condemned Christian Zionism as false teaching that perverts Christianity to serve imperial interests.
-Archbishop Atallah Hanna was more direct, “Those who call themselves ‘Christian Zionists’ are not Christians at all.
+In August 2006, four Palestinian patriarchs and bishops—Latin, Syriac Orthodox, Anglican, and Lutheran—issued the Jerusalem Declaration, naming Christian Zionism a “false teaching that corrupts the biblical message of love, justice and reconciliation.”
+Archbishop Atallah Hanna of the Greek Orthodox Patriarchate of Jerusalem was more direct: “Those who call themselves ‘Christian Zionists’ are not Christians at all.
 Their ideology and rhetoric have no connection to Christian values.
 A true Christian stands with the oppressed, not the oppressor.”
-Hanna also refused the sectarian division it imposes, “We, Christians and Muslims of the Levant, will remain one united Ummah, with Al-Quds as our compass and Palestine as our cause.”
+Hanna also refused the sectarian division it imposes: “We, Christians and Muslims of the Levant, will remain one united Ummah, with Al-Quds as our compass and Palestine as our cause.”

 Brilliant as always!
 Can't wait for the remaining parts.